Skip to main content

 Gobel Terrine Mold, Black, Modern/Minimalist, 3" x 3" Rectangular, 12" Long, Non-Stick, Oven & Dishwasher Safe

-• EFFORTLESS CLEANUP: NON-STICK SURFACE FOR EASY FOOD RELEASE.
+• NON-STICK SURFACE ENSURES EASY FOOD RELEASE EVERY TIME.

-• VERSATILE & CONVENIENT: OVEN AND DISHWASHER SAFE FOR EVERYDAY USE.
+• OVEN AND DISHWASHER SAFE FOR ULTIMATE CONVENIENCE.

 BUY & SAVE